MarkowskiRafal/MarkowskiRafal/README.md

-Visit my webpage at http://rafalmarkowski.pl where you can get to know me better
+Visit my webpage at http://rafalmarkowski.pl where you can get to know me better.

-My coding experience
+#My coding experience

 I started coding 2 years ago with C++ but I quickly found Java which was much more fun to learn.
 I started coding more intensely about a year ago because I knew it was what I wanted to do for a living